 Noor Alramahi was diagnosed with T1D when she was six years old.
 In early adulthood she silently struggled with diabulimia for many years until realizing she wanted more than a life of simply existing; she wanted to LIVE!
 Noor has been living in recovery for over twelve years and is now mother to two beautiful twin boys.

 Noor loves to spend her free time powerlifting, cooking and dancing.
 She is well known for her work in the T1D nonprofit world and is currently in school working on her nursing degree.

-Shelby Charles was diagnosed with T1D at age 13.
+Shelby Hayward was diagnosed with T1D at age 13.
 She struggled for years with her eating disorder and accepting her chronic illness, but she never stopped fighting!
 Shelby has been living in solid recovery for four years and is an inspiration to anyone who thinks that they will never find the “light at the end of the tunnel”.

 Shelby attended the University of Central Missouri for Music Performance but later moved on to her dream job of being a Director of Sales for Hilton.
 She enjoys the outdoors, traveling, politics, reading a really good book, playing with her 3 year old son Louis, taking her dog Charlie on walks, laughing and spending quality time with her fiance, David.
 Shelby’s all-time- favorite hobby is watching trivia shows like Cash Cab and Jeopardy.
 Shelby also has a sister that is a type 1 diabetes, and treasures the special connection they share.